fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 The status is mainly shown as following:

-- GOOD: The service status is healthy
+- Green: Good, the service status is healthy
-- WARNING: There are some problems which may impact KAP performance.
+- Yellow: Warning, there are some problems which may impact KAP performance.

-- ERROR: There is something wrong with the dependency service.
-You may need to check the dependency services or cluster information.
+- Red: Error or crash, there is something wrong with the dependency service or the service throws the exception.
+The dependency services or cluster information need to be checked.

-- CRASH: The service throws the exception.
-For example,

-> There is serious exception in {canary name}.
-Please check canary.log for more details.
->
->  {canary name}'s response time exceeds threshold limit.
-Please check the dependency service.

 There are more details about the criterias, especially for *ERROR* and *WARNING*.